 Caesars Palace (1981)

-In the world of Formula 1 motor racing, Las Vegas is not a new venue that is ideal for racing.
-The first perception to host a race as the Las Vegas Grand Prix first emerged in the 1980s.
-This proposal was stated to increase the tourism of the place and also capitalize the nation as an entertainment hub.
+Las Vegas is not a new venue that hosted F1 for racing for the first time.
+The first perception of hosting a race as the Las Vegas Grand Prix, emerged in the 1980s.
+This proposal was stated to increase the tourism of the place and also capitalize on the nation as an entertainment hub.
 The first race in Las Vegas was held in 1981.
 This race was held at a temporary street circuit around the Caesars Palace Hotel and Casino.
 However, it was not a commercial success, and the race was discontinued after 1982.

 Las Vegas GP, 2023